Symbiota/Symbiota-Documentation/versioned_docs/version-3.4/Portal_Manager_Guide/paleontology_features.md

 :::

 :::warning
-**Fossil specimens have distinct data requirements from recent biological ("[neontological](https://www.merriam-webster.com/dictionary/neontology)") collections.** Prior to activating features for paleontological data mobilization and management in a Symbiota portal, Portal Managers are strongly encouraged to refer to the [Paleo Data Knowledge Hub](https://paleo-data.github.io/) for discipline-specific guidance, as well as [additional documentation](https://paleo-data.github.io/knowledge-hub/topics?topic=symbiota) for Symbiota.
+**Fossil specimens have distinct data requirements from recent biological ("[neontological](https://www.merriam-webster.com/dictionary/neontology)") collections.** Prior to activating features for paleontological data mobilization and management in a Symbiota portal, Portal Managers are strongly encouraged to refer to the [Paleo Data Knowledge Hub](https://paleo-data.github.io/) for discipline-specific guidance, which includes [additional documentation](https://paleo-data.github.io/topics?topic=symbiota) about Symbiota.
 Likewise, Portal Managers are encouraged to refer portal users to these resources.
 Engagement with the [Paleo Data Working Group](https://paleo-data.github.io/community/about-pdwg) (aka "PDWG") is also advised.
 :::

 ## Introduction